Jeff Conine: Post-career

 Shortly after retiring from baseball, Conine began competing in triathlon.
 On December 26, 2007, while training for the Ford Ironman World Championship in Kona, Hawaii, he crashed his bicycle while trying to avoid a car pulling out in front of him, and shattered his collarbone.
 Though sidelined for two months by the accident, he still managed to compete in the Ironman and several other races that year.

 Conine appeared as a color commentator on three Marlins Fox Sports Network telecasts in September 2008, filling in for Tommy Hutton.
-He was fired by Fox Sports Florida and owner Derek Jeter on Nov 22, 2017.
+He was fired by Fox Sports Florida and from his position as special assistant by owner Derek Jeter on November 22, 2017.

 On April 29, 2014, Conine was inducted into the Ride of Fame in Miami and a double decker tour bus was dedicated to him.

-On June 4, 2021, Conine was named the Associate Head Coach of Florida International University's baseball team under head coach Mervyl Melendez.
+On June 4, 2021, Conine was named the associate head coach of Florida International University's baseball team under head coach Mervyl Melendez.

+On November 17, 2022, Conine was hired by the Miami Marlins to serve as a special assistant for the 2023 season.
+On March 30, 2025, Conine became the first person inducted into the Miami Marlins Hall of Fame.

 Personal life

-Jeff Conine's father is wrestler Gerald Conine, who represented the United States at the Summer Olympics in 1964.
+Jeff Conine graduated from Eisenhower High School in Rialto, California.
+His father is wrestler Gerald Conine, who represented the United States at the Summer Olympics in 1964.
 Jeff was a top junior racquetball player before focusing on baseball, and won the US 18U junior national singles title in 1985.
 Conine met his wife Cindy (Doyle) Conine (the sister of former top touring Racquetball professional Tim Doyle and herself a top racquetball professional in the late 1980s-early 1990s) at a professional racquetball tournament in New York City.
 They have three children.

-Conine's son Griffin played baseball at Duke University, and was drafted by the Marlins in the 31st round of the 2015 Major League Baseball draft but did not sign.
-Griffin was selected in the second round of the 2018 Major League Baseball draft by the Toronto Blue Jays.
+Conine's son Griffin is an MLB player.